Welcome to the FBI National Citizens Academy Alumni Association

 Building Safer Communities through Citizen Leadership

-Local Chapters are the backbone of the FBICAAA.
+Local Chapters are the backbone of the FBINCAAA.
 They work hand in hand with local FBI Field Offices to develop and deliver outreach programming tailored to their communities.
 Chapter meetings bring members together on a regular basis to hear presentations on topics of importance to regional safety and security.
 Alumni volunteer time, expertise, and material support for community service initiatives.

 About the FBI Citizens Academy Program

-The FBI Citizens Academy Program offers business, religious, civic, and community leaders an immersive, engaging experience inter to the inner workings, mission and priorities of the FBI.
+The FBI Citizens Academy Program offers business, religious, civic, and community leaders an immersive, engaging experience into the inner workings, mission and priorities of the FBI.
 The goal of the program is to foster a greater understanding of the role of federal law enforcement in the community through frank discussion and education.